slliao/slliao.github.io/_tabs/About Me.md

 icon: fas fa-info-circle
 order: 1
 ---
+I am a Senior Simulation Engineer at Factorial Energy, where I apply advanced simulation techniques and physical chemistry principles to improve electrolytes for lithium metal batteries.

-I’m a Postdoc in the Department of Chemical Engineering, Stanford University.
-I work on several projects related to lithium metal battery, in particular the high-concentration electrolyte.
-Before joining Stanford, I worked in GGA Corp.
-Taiwan.
+Prior to joining Factorial Energy, I pursued a postdoctoral fellowship in the Department of Chemical Engineering at Stanford University.
+There, I engaged in several projects focused on lithium metal batteries, particularly on high-concentration electrolytes.
+Before my journey to Stanford, I worked at GGA Corp. in Taiwan.

-My academic training was computational physics and I focussed on time-dependent density functional theory (TDDFT) and quantum optimal control theory during my PhD program.
+My academic foundation is in computational physics, with a specific focus on time-dependent density functional theory (TDDFT) and quantum optimal control theory.

-This website contains my personal notes for researches, random thoughts, and stories of scientists.
+This website serves as a repository for my personal research notes, reflections on random thoughts, and stories of scientists.